thepratikgupta/Autonomous-AI-Agent-LLM-Orchestration-Tool-Calling-Engine/README.md

 ### 3. Code Intelligence & Indexing Flow

 To prevent context-window exhaustion, files are dynamically routed to language-specific AST parsers.
-The extracted structural metadata is then indexed into Apache Lucene for semantic retrieval[cite: 1].
+The extracted structural metadata is then indexed into Apache Lucene for semantic retrieval.

 ```mermaid
 graph LR